eftoribio/eftoribio-thesis-dataviz/README.md

 ```
 ## Support

-Contact me if you would like a copy of my manuscript.
+Contact me if you would like to request the data used.
 - [toribio.eft@gmail.com](mailto:toribio.eft@gmail.com "toribio.eft@gmail.com")